darwino/darwino-documentation/Setting-Up.md

 installed:

-- Java JRE/JDK: The minimum version is Java 7, but it is advised to use the latest one (Java 8 as of today).
+- Java JRE/JDK: The minimum version is Java 7, but it is advised to use the latest one (Java 8 as of today)
 - Eclipse for J2EE or other IDE
 - Web application server is required to run the web applications.
 Although any servlet container 2.5+ would work, these instructions show how to install/run the demo projects using Apache TOMCAT
-- Database server: These instructions document the use of Postgres 9.4.x database server.
+- Database server: These instructions document the use of Postgres 9.4+ database server.
 Although other databases may be used, the demo applications are pre-configured to work with PostgreSQL.
 (Note that a future version of Darwino might use a embedded database and thus this step won't be necessary.)